 List additional third-party updates catalogs

-To help you find custom catalogs that you can import for third-party software updates, there’s now a documentation page with links to catalog providers.
+There’s now a documentation page with links to catalog providers to help you find custom catalogs that you can import for third-party software updates.
 Selecting More Catalogs opens a link to a documentation page containing a list of additional third-party software update catalog providers.

 In the Configuration Manager 2106 technical preview console, Navigate to Software Library > Software Updates > Third-Party Software Update Catalogs and Choose More Catalogs from the ribbon in the Third-party software update catalogs node.

-You can also right-click on the Third-Party Software Update Catalogs node to move to the More Catalogs menu item.
+You can also right-click on the Third-Party Software Update Catalogs node to move to the More Catalogs menu.

 Intune role-based access control for tenant attach